AayushKrGupta/Smart-Water-Management/README.md

 The main components of this application are:

 1. **UI Components**:
-   - **Top Container**: Displays tank information including tank level chart, tank name, and capacity.
-   - **Bottom Container**: Uses a GridLayout to display other sensor values such as total capacity, usage liters, motor status, sump level, etc.
+   - **Middle Container**: Uses a Constrained GridLayout with a CardView Layout to display other sensor values such as total capacity, usage liters, motor status, sump level, etc.

 2. **Networking**:
    - **Retrofit Setup**: Manages HTTP requests to the REST API and maps responses to Java/Kotlin objects.